andrevdm/SimpleHaskellStackVM/README.md

 Stack machines are simpler to implement than [register machines](https://en.wikipedia.org/wiki/Register_machine) but are still practical even for production VMs.

-### Building the VM with Haskell
+### Writing the VM in Haskell

 Virtual machines are typically written in a low level language like C for maximum efficiency.
 They also are typically written using mutable data structures.
 Here I'm using Haskell and pure functional data structures.
-I have absolutely no performance goals, so there are no constrains I need to worry about.
+I have absolutely no performance goals, so there are no constraints I need to worry about.

 A few design decisions

 1. I'm using a Data.Sequence rather than a list.
-While I'm not concerned about performance using a linked list to do random access is still a terrible idea
+While I'm not concerned about performance using a linked list to do random access is still a bad idea

 2. Try to avoid bottom (⊥), so use "safe" versions whenever ⊥ could otherwise be returned (toEnum, index, head etc)

 3. I'm using [Stephen Diehl's Protolude \[2\]](https://github.com/sdiehl/protolude) and removing the default prelude

-Using the immutable data structures like Data.Sequence worked out quite nicely and means that as the VM runs you can keep a full history of the VM's state.
+Using the immutable data structures like Data.Sequence had worked out nicely and means that as the VM runs you can keep a full history of the VM's state.
 So you have everything (apart from time) you need to build a nice visualiser / 'time travelling' debugger.

-## Building the VM
+## The VM

 ### Opcodes & byte code